Architecture

 import { createReappAgent, loadIntentMandate } from '@reapp/sdk';

-import { createKeypairSigner } from 'x402-stellar-fetch';
+import { createKeypairSigner } from '@x402/fetch';

 const mandate = await loadIntentMandate(mandateId);